 Center for Adolescent Resiliency

-Our programs help teenagers cultivate healthy habits, self-confidence, and leadership
+Our programs foster youth development through cultivating healthy habits, self-confidence, and leadership skills.

 The Center for Adolescent Resiliency programs are:

 - Covenant BodyMind Initiative (CBMI): Covenant BodyMind Initiative (CBMI): The CBMI program reflects a comprehensive

 approach to wellness that takes the whole child into consideration.
 CBMI curricula

 target students in 6th-12th grades, addressing not only physical health concepts of

 nutrition and physical activity but also social and emotional well-being.
 The curricula

 - 16-week teaching modules for use in any classroom;